The Politics of Personalized News Aggregation: Analysis

-In the case where opposition voters are disciplining, extreme voters' personalized signals must be sufficiently skewed in order to satisfy Condition (\ref{eqn_ast}).
-Thus when contemplating deviations from the equilibrium policy profile, candidate $R$ wouldn't target his base, because doing so is either needless (in the likely event where he already captures his base) or futile (in the unlikely event where the base is convinced of his unfitness).
-Instead, he appeals to his opposition, which is itself challenging if the latter has a strong preference against his policies, i.e., $|t\left(-1\right)|>|\upsilon_L^b|-|\upsilon_L^p\left(-1\right)|$.
-Note the role of skewness in the above argument, which is crucial yet indirect.
+which stipulates that extreme voters' personalized signals be sufficiently skewed that the beliefs induced by the occasional big surprise and own-party bias differ by a significant amount.
+In that case, candidate $R$ wouldn't target his base when contemplating a deviation.
+Instead, he appeals to his opposition, which itself could be challenging due to the latter's preference against his policies.
+When such an anti-preference is sufficiently strong, i.e., $|t\left(-1\right)|>\upsilon_L^b-\upsilon_L^p\left(-1\right)$, policy polarization increases as a result of personalized news aggregation.
+Notice the role of skewness in the above argument, which is crucial yet indirect.

-In Appendix \ref{sec_numerical}, we solve the model numerically assuming entropy attention cost and find that Condition (\ref{eqn_doubleast}) is most likely to hold when voters' marginal attention cost is high and their policy preferences strong.
-See the material there for the discussion of intuition.
+The next example reduces Proposition \ref{prop_personalization} to model primitives under quadratic attention cost.
+See also Appendix \ref{sec_numerical} for the numerical solutions for the case of entropy attention cost.